 Ku-ring-gai Chase National Park

-The playground at Bobbin Head is huge!
+The playground at Bobbin Head is huge, and was recently upgraded in 2021!
 There are so many things for the kids to play with.
 Bring the buckets and spades too, as it is all within a fenced area with sand on the ground.
-The Bobbin Inn Cafe is only a one-minute walk away (but closed on Tuesdays).
+Grab a coffee from Waterside Bistro (on the other side of the bridge, at the marina) or The Bobbin Inn Cafe.
 Access is via Bobbin Head Road through North Turramurra, or Ku-ring-gai Chase Road, Mount Colah.

 22. Fagan Park